 Caitlin McIntosh (Laura Wolff), Jason Contini (Julian Hess), Don McClendon (Bishop), Carlos Antonio Leon (Lazarus), Dale D. Moore (Pastor), David Martyn Conley (Cook), Jay A. Kelley (Homeless Guy), Robert Nolan Clark (Digger), Bill Stine (Mr Wolff), Donna M. Parrone (Mrs Wolff)

-In present-day St Charles, remodelling work on a church uncovers a series of artefacts buried nearby.
+In present-day St Charles, remodelling work on a church uncovers a series of artifacts buried nearby.
 After a cross is removed, a girl who has been buried in the ground crawls out.
 Filthy, confused and unable to speak, she stumbles through the streets, managing to get food and clothing.
 The Church despatches Julian Hess on her trail, believing she is Laura Wolff, a vampire that was buried after being turned in 1897.
 The church believes she is innocent but Julian is determined to stamp out the vampire evil.
 Meanwhile, Laura’s innocent bumbling in her attempts to survive has turned her into the subject of a massive police manhunt.

 Shadowland – not to be confused with the C.S.
 Lewis biopic Shadowlands (1993) – is a low-budget vampire film that was shot in St Louis, Missouri.
 I must admit to being suckered in by the film’s promise to offer a very different take on the vampire film.
 (It doesn’t really).
 The film is a debut feature for director Wyatt Weed and most of those in the cast.